 Sanford Children's Clinic in Klamath Falls, Oregon: The Perfect Scenario

-With the largest, single private grant ever given to a healthcare organization in 2007, Sanford Health launched the Sanford World Clinics Initiative to develop a series of pediatric clinics in areas of the U.S. and around the world that lack sufficient primary care services.
+With the largest, single private grant ever given to a healthcare organization in 2007, Sanford Health launched the Sanford International Clinics Initiative to develop a series of pediatric clinics in areas of the U.S. and around the world that lack sufficient primary care services.
 Sanford collaborates with local community stakeholders and seeks supporting contributions to provide sustainable outpatient, community-specific care.
-Sanford's current and future clinics under this Initiative include Duncan, Oklahoma; Oceanside, California; Klamath Falls, Oregon; Ghana, Africa; the Baja Area of Mexico; and Karmiel, Israel.
+Sanford's current and future clinics under this Initiative include Duncan, Oklahoma; Oceanside, California; Klamath Falls, Oregon; Ghana, Africa; and the Baja Area of Mexico.

 The Klamath Falls project began in 2008, with help from the American Academy of Pediatrics and the Oregon Pediatric Society.
 Both organizations helped identify Klamath Falls, along with four other communities in Oregon, as potential underserved pediatric communities in the Northwest portion of the United States.
 On paper, Klamath Falls seemed the least likely location out of the five to build a clinic because the community had a relatively sufficient pediatrician-to-child ratio for the region.
 Typically, the AAP recommends one pediatrician to every 2,000 children per community.